Improving Behavioral Health in Douglas County

 5 SAMHSA, Center for Behavioral Health Statistics and Quality, 2015

 Rising to the Challenge

 A quarter of a cent goes a long way.

-The proposed quarter-cent sales tax is estimated to generate $4.9 million annually.
-That money would help finance safe and secure housing for people suffering with mental illness and substance use disorders—as well as expanded recovery services and prevention programs.
-Specifically, here’s where the money would go:
+The quarter-cent sales tax that was approved by voters in November 2018 is estimated to generate $4.9 million annually.
+That money will help finance safe and secure housing for people suffering with mental illness and substance use disorders—as well as expanded recovery services and prevention programs.

 Did You Know

 Between 25 and 30% of sales tax revenue comes from outside our county by way of visitors, tourism, and KU students.

 Integrate Crisis Stabilization and Supportive Housing on a Recovery Campus

 detox and substance

 include schools in